spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-inventory-management-feature-overview.md

 ---

 The *Marketplace Inventory Management* feature includes maintaining stock and availability of merchant products and product offers that are sold in the Marketplace.
-The *warehouse* is the physical place where your products are stored, and stock is the number of products available in the warehouse.
+In the context of the inventory management, the *warehouse* is the physical place where your products are stored, and stock is the number of products available in the warehouse.

-{% info_block infoBox "Info" %}

-To learn more about Inventory Management feature in SCCOS, see [Shipment feature overview](https://documentation.spryker.com/docs/inventory-management-feature-overview).

-{% endinfo_block %}

 ## Marketplace warehouse management